Joaggi/demande/README.md

 ## 📄 Citation

-If you use this code in your research, please cite:
+If you use the ideas of this code in your research, please cite:

 ```
 @article{gallego2023demande,